valeriapolozun/machine_learning_azure_capstone/README.md

 This dataset will be used for training machine learning models on MS Azure.
 We use 2 different ways for trainining the model:
 1.)
 AutoML
 2.)
 Hyperparameter tuning with Hyperdrive

-We compare the performances of the 2 best models of the above methods and we deploy the best model.
+We compare the performances of the 2 methods and we deploy the best model.
 In the end we use the end-point which has been created and we test using the service by generating some predictions with some test data.